karanjakhar/object-tracking/README.md

  I trained Faster R-CNN for three classes person, football and car.
 The code of Faster R-CNN code is in `custom_trained` folder.
 There are two jupyter notebook files.
-I trained the model in Google Colab they can be accessed in Google Colab here :
+I trained the model in Google Colab they can be accessed in Google Colab here:
 https://colab.research.google.com/drive/1lQhFpWktj594mOQafFtfAdI4jWucAgEx and https://colab.research.google.com/drive/1dfcK8hDPEGSVwHSTmH4-U8hn9pl-aD4u

 In first jupyter notebook data preprocessing is done.
 I used `Open Image Dataset V5` here is the link to dataset: https://storage.googleapis.com/openimages/web/download.html